rrikiliba/cat_proof_alarm_system/README.md

 1. Clone this repo from the device itself via `git clone`
 1. Place yourself inside the `orange_pi_zero_2w` folder and run

-	`docker compose up`
+	`docker compose --profile release up`

+	> Note:
+	> To run the docker container on a PC, use the profile 'debug'

 1. Now the system is up and running!

 ## User guide

-To use the alarm the user needs to authenticate using the form present in the webpage, then he can connects to its alarm system.
+To use the alarm, the user needs to connect to the webapp and authenticate using the form, then they can connect to its alarm system to rearm and disarm it, as well as see the real time feed of pictures as they are taken.

 ## Links